Welcome to today's edition of the Rush 24-7 podcast.

 They don't need to win anything in order to feel good.

-They're so mad they just need somebody to stoke it.
+They're so mad, they just need somebody to stoke it.

-Uh, and I uh uh I'm full of those.
+And I'm full of those.

-Jerry in Stockton, California.
+Jerry in Stockton, California, you're next.

 It's great to have you with us.